JimGregory-Advania/fauapi-ingestion-test/json-schemas/linked-apis/Readme.md

 3. **Auto Publish Linked API** \
  [Example](/json-schemas/linked-apis/examples/example-linked-api-publish.json) \
     All the properties from section 1 and 2 are required here as well.
-   - `autoPublish` - for this scenario the is set to `true`.
+   - `Publish mode` - Set this value to `Automatic` in the portal. .
 This will require more properties to be added to validate the specification.
    - `schemaURL` - A valid url of where the schema of the api is located.
    - `schemaType` - The type of the schema.
 Valid values are `openapi`,`wsdl`,`swagger`.
    - `releases` - At least one release is required. `isCurrent` flag must be set to `true`, otherwise the specification will not validate.
 The tag must